xcuadrado/api/api/easymarketing-api-en.md

 * `identifier_exists` In categories where unique product identifiers are required, merchants must submit the ‘identifier exists’ attribute with a value of false when the item does not have unique product identifiers appropriate to its category, such as GTIN, MPN, and brand.

 ##### Additional Attributes for the Apparel Category
 * `shipping_weight` The shipping weight of this item.
+Only required if you have set up a shipping rule that is based on weight.
 Example: "800 g".
 We accept only the following units of weight: lb, oz, g, kg.
 Type `String`

 * `gender`.
 Type `String`.
 The accepted values are:
   * `Male`
   * `Female`